opensourceBIM/BIMbots-FreeCAD/README.md

 It allows you to upload a FreeCAD model or selected parts of a FreeCAD model to a BIMBots instance (usually a [BIMServer](http://bimserver.org/) with external services enabled), and perform different services and analyses on your model, and read the results in FreeCAD, usually under the form of a text report, or a BCF file (not yet supported - see below)

 This plugin is written in Python, it consists of a single all-in-one Python file, and a companion FreeCAD macro for convenience.
 It can be used in several ways.
 The main usage is to work inside [FreeCAD](http://www.freecadweb.org).
 It can be simply launched as a macro.
-If you have the [BIM Workbench](https://github.com/yorikvanhavre/BIM_Workbench) installed, the BIMBots plugin will be automatically detected at start and you will find "BIMBots" command under menu "Utils".
+If you have the [BIM Workbench](https://github.com/yorikvanhavre/BIM_Workbench) installed, the BIMBots plugin will be automatically detected at start and you will find a **BIMBots** command under menu **Utils**.

 The plugin can also be run directly from the terminal, in which case it prints a list of services it was able to reach, or imported as a python module (Python 2 and Python 3 compatible), in which case you have access to several utility functions to retrieve an communicate with BIMbots services, so this can also be used as a library to build your own BIMBots client.